 3 things to pay attention to when buying sports headphones

-There is still enough time and one "mini research" can save you from many problems with a potential wrong purchase.
-So the question is which running headphones will suit you best.
-Whether you're a beginner or very experienced looking to upgrade your gear for your next marathon, we're here to point you in the right direction and help you get the best sports headphones for your needs.
+There’s still time and a little “mini research” can save you a lot of trouble when it comes to potentially making the wrong purchase.
+So the question is, which running headphones will suit you best.
+Whether you’re a beginner or a seasoned runner looking to upgrade your gear for your next marathon, we’re here to point you in the right direction and help you get the best sports headphones for your needs.

 As with any piece of equipment, there are many factors to consider before making the final purchase.
 While appearance is an important element for most runners, getting through long distances at your best takes more than a nice set of headphones.
 You have to consider audio performance, water resistance and overall fit, because no one wants uncomfortable headphones right?